fiji-flo/x1carbon2018s3/README.md

 ---

-## (OUTDATED) Suspend for the "Thinkpad X1 Carbon (6th Gen)" on Linux
+## Suspend for the "Thinkpad X1 Yoga (3rd Gen)" on Linux (previously also X1 Carbon 6th Gen)

-Unfortunately the ThinkPad X1 Carbon (6th Gen) aka (X1C6 and X1 Carbon 2018) does not support suspend on Linux.
+Unfortunately the ThinkPad X1 Yoga (3rd Gen) aka (X1Y3 and X1 Yoga 2018) does not support suspend on Linux.
 There's an ongoing discussion in the [Lenovo Support Forums](https://forums.lenovo.com/t5/Linux-Discussion/X1-Carbon-Gen-6-cannot-enter-deep-sleep-S3-state-aka-Suspend-to/td-p/3998182).
 With some help from the [Arch Linux Community](https://bbs.archlinux.org/viewtopic.php?id=234913), I was able to create an [ACPI override for the DSDT](https://wiki.archlinux.org/index.php/DSDT).
 This enables full support of S3 suspend on Linux.